Mesothelioma Claims

 3. Veterans Benefits Claims

-Anyone who developed mesothelioma from military service can file VA benefits claims.
+Anyone who developed mesothelioma from military service may be able to file VA benefits claims.
+Disability benefits for mesothelioma are worth nearly $4,000 a month.

-People who work in the military are at a greater risk of developing mesothelioma and other asbestos-related illness.
-Asbestos was used in army barracks, ships, submarines, and other military work areas.
+Asbestos was used extensively by all branches of the military, putting veterans at a greater risk of developing mesothelioma and other asbestos-related illnesses.
+It could be found in buildings on bases, ships, aircraft, and other military work areas.

-Men and women who served in the U.S. Navy have an especially high risk of developing mesothelioma.
-This is especially true if they worked in shipyards.
+Men and women who served in the U.S. Navy have an especially high risk of developing mesothelioma, especially true if they worked in shipyards.
+In fact, approximately one-third of all mesothelioma diagnoses are linked to military ships and shipyards.

 Need help filing for VA benefits?